Mardi Gras Mambo

 Students will learn the song “Mardi Gras Mambo,” one of six lessons in the New Orleans Rhythm & Blues Unit.
 Students will learn about the lives and careers of some of the major players from this era.
 Students will identify parts of the song, clap on the mambo beat, and demonstrate with a group vocal performance.

-- Students will be able to analyze the lyrics to “Mardi Gras Mambo.”
+- Analyze the lyrics to “Mardi Gras Mambo.”

-- Students will be able to sing the lyrics of “Mardi Gras Mambo.”
+- Sing the lyrics of “Mardi Gras Mambo.”

 National Core Arts Standards